blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 While keeping pristine-quality audio sources is important if you're performing editing, using the same quality in the exported project is not necessary.
-For WAV files, Godot offers several import options to reduce the final file size without modifying the source file on disk.
+For WAV files, Blazium offers several import options to reduce the final file size without modifying the source file on disk.

 To reduce memory usage and file size, choose an appropriate quantization,